Malted Wholemeal and Rye Loaf – Makes the Best Toast

 - Mix the yeast, honey and water together until the yeast has dissolved.

 - If kneading by hand, place flours, salt and linseed, if using, into a large bowl, make a well in the centre and gradually add the yeast mixture stirring as you go until the mixture comes together to form a dough.
 Knead for a good ten minutes.

 - Otherwise, throw everything into the bowl of an electric mixer and using the dough hook knead on a low setting for ten minutes.

 - Place dough into a floured proving basket or bowl.
 Cover and leave to rise until nearly doubled in size.

 - Turn out of the basket onto a baking tray and slash the top with a knife two or three times.

 - Bake at 220℃ for 20 minutes, then turn the oven down to 200℃ and bake for another 20 minutes or until the bottom of the loaf sounds hollow when tapped.

-I’m sending a slice of my malted wholemeal and rye loaf to Jen’s Food where you will find this month’s Bready Steady Go which is co-hosted by Michele over at Utterly Scrummy Food for Families.
-Jen also has the pleasure of receiving this for Bake of the Week which, in Helen’s absence, she is hosting over at Jen’s Food.
+I’m sending a slice of my malted wholemeal and rye loaf to Jen’s Food.
+Here you’lll find this month’s Bready Steady Go which is co-hosted by Michele over at Utterly Scrummy Food for Families.
+Jen also has the pleasure of receiving this for Bake of the Week which, in Helen’s absence, she is hosting.